andonutts/code-foo-8/README.md

 There should now be a .class file in the same directory.

-Since the program uses the package `andypasti.chickenroad`, navigate back to the `ChickenRoad/src/` directory.
+Since the program uses the package `andypasti.chickenroad`, navigate up to the `ChickenRoad/src/` directory.
 From here, execute the Java class with the command:

 ```
 > java andypasti.chickenroad.ChickenRoad